 In severe cases, West Nile Virus can cause neurological conditions resulting to encephalitis and meningitis, most of which will result to death.

 Dengue Fever is a very common disease in tropical and subtropical regions of the world.
 The virus is transmitted by a bite from an infected female mosquito of the Aedes aegypti spp and Aedes albopictus spp.

 Every year, there are as many as 400 million people who are affected.
 The virus is part of the Flaviviridae family of viruses.

 The symptoms of the disease include very high fever, severe headache as well as pain in joints and in the occipital regions.
 In some cases, there are also symptoms which include muscle pain and wasting as well as bleeding in the gums, nose.

-A severe case of dengue fever can cause dengue hemorrhagic fever or shock which can cause death if not managed properly.
-Currently, there is no treatment for dengue fever, the only remedy is to treat various symptoms and maintain good hydration.
+A severe case of dengue fever infection can cause dengue hemorrhagic fever or shock which can cause death if not managed properly.
+Currently, there is no treatment for dengue virus, the only remedy is to treat various symptoms and maintain good hydration.

-I contracted Dengue fever when I was around 8 or 9 and it was one of the worst illnesses I had.
+I contracted Dengue fever when I was around 8 or 9 and it was one of the worst illness I’ve ever had.
 I lived in the Philippines back then and there was a big Dengue fever outbreak during that time.